Her Name is Leslie Knope, and She is Breaking Barriers for Women in Politics

 3. Overestimation of the Qualifications Required for an Elected Position

 In qualitative research, a repeated pattern emerges showing that, in general, women tend to overestimate the level of qualification, skill, or preparedness required to run a campaign or hold office.
 When surveyed, nearly all female candidates tend to reference some form of anxiety or self-doubt in relation to their campaign, a behaviour not readily observed in male candidates.
 Women are more likely to assume that they are not qualified for positions that they are, in reality, overqualified for.
 They may also feel the need to spend longer preparing, delaying a campaign until they feel they have conducted sufficient research.
-Once elected, women tend to feel they need to over-prepare for meetings or press conferences in order to gain the same level of respect and consideration as their male co-workers.
+Once elected, women tend to feel they need to over-prepare for meetings or press conferences to gain the same level of respect and consideration as their male co-workers.

 We absolutely see Leslie Knope demonstrate all of these behaviours throughout the series.
 It is a running joke that she always has binders brimming with meticulous research.
 She checks and triple checks all of her data.
 We often see her display behaviours associated with anxiety when she feels unprepared, including panic, an impending sense of doom, increased heart rate, sweating, hyperventilating, trouble sleeping, and fixation.